Sheds

 Utility Installation Costs

-If you plan to use your shed as a workshop, home office, or “she-shed,” adding utilities transforms the project from simple storage to a habitable accessory structure.
-These amenities add significant value but come with their own cost range.
+If you plan to use your shed as a workshop or home office, adding utilities transforms the project:

 Tools and Equipment